CMSC 657: Introduction to Quantum Information Processing (Fall 2024)

 - Exam is open-book for class materials, but you must not discuss with other students or use other outside sources including AI tools.

-- Exact timing will be announced later, but the exam will be available on Gradescope for a few days, and you will be able to choose a window of a few hours (probably 3-4) in which to take the exam.
+- The exam will be available on Gradescope from sometime on Thursday, Dec.
+12 until 11:59 PM on Monday, Dec.
+16, and you will be able to choose a window of 4 hours within this period in which to take the exam.
 Once you access the exam, you must upload your solutions within the time window.

 - You will need internet access to download the exam and upload your solutions.